Cyclingbob/networkrail/README.md

 # Network Rail
 A collection of code for accessing the Network Rail  [data feeds](https://datafeeds.networkrail.co.uk "data feeds").
 This service has limited capacity so if you create an account you will be placed onto the waiting list until capacity becomes available.
+There is a lot of platform jargon for this repository so reference the [glossary](#glossaryacronyms) if you don't understand a term

 ## Subscribing to the datafeeds
 You can create an account [here](https://datafeeds.networkrail.co.uk "here").
-Once you have an account, click `My Feeds` and on the left side there is a list of the available data feeds.
-Currently this github reposity only has written code for `TD` and `Schedule`, however no subscription is required for `SMART` or `CORPUS`
+As of January 2023 you no longer need to take any action in order to subscribe to any of the feeds.

 ## Accessing the datafeeds
 ### Downloading
 This collection of code is written for Node.js.
 You can install it [here](https://nodejs.org "here").

-To download the code run `npm install https://github.com/Cyclingbob/networkrail` This should work.
-I have tested it on windows.
-Please open an issue should this not be the case.
+To download the code run `npm install https://github.com/Cyclingbob/networkrail` or download a zip of all the files by pressing the green "code" button and then running `npm install` to download the depedencies.

 ### Running

 #### Creating your client